Terms of Reference

 Meetings will be held no less than three times per year.
-Meetings may be held face to face or via teleconference.
+Meetings may be held virtually unless a face to face meeting is specifically requested.

 Quorum consists of a majority of the voting members of the committee (50% plus one).
 The chair is counted as a voting member in constituting quorum.
 However, as the presiding official of the committee, the chair does not move motions.
 Furthermore, the Chair shall only vote when the vote is conducted by secret ballot.
 Every question shall be decided by a majority of the votes cast.
 In the event of a tie vote, the question or motion shall be defeated.
 When a committee is called to make a decision or motion outside of a meeting by e-ballot, the same rules apply.